 This medicine can cause dizziness.
 If you feel dizzy, do not drive or use machines.

-RoActemra contains polysorbate
+RoActemra contains polysorbate 80 (E 433)

 This medicine contains 0.18 mg of polysorbate 80 in each 162 mg/0.9 mL PFS which is equivalent to 0.2 mg/mL.
 Polysorbates may cause allergic reactions.
 Tell your doctor if you have or your child